Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: The Protocol and Experiments

 Inputs quantities include solar properties and planetary parameters.
 For the Sun, models that account for the luminosity evolution should optimally adopt a 1 solar-mass luminosity track from \citet{Baraffe2015} and construct the solar spectrum using blackbody radiation.
 Planet models should begin at a solar age of 50\,Myr.
 Those models that adopt a constant luminosity should use a Faint Young Sun model, with a reduced solar flux equal to 920\,$\rm W\,m^{-2}$ at a distance of 1 AU (i.e., 67.6\% of the current flux, using the nominal solar conversion constant $S_0=1361~\rm W\, m^{-2}$ to compute the total solar irradiance; \citealp{Prsa2016}).
 For both planets, the composition of Bulk Silicate Earth (BSE) and an Earth-like core radius ($0.55 R_\oplus$) should be adopted.
 The initial volatile content is specified in terms of H and C masses (or H$_2$O and CO$_2$ equivalents).
 All of these quantities are included in Table \ref{tab:inputs_solar_system}.

 To enable model intercomparison of evolutionary models, the following quantities should be reported in CSV-formatted text files with rows tabulating time-evolution: surface temperature ($T_s$), mantle potential temperature ($T_p$), average volumetric melt fraction ($\phi$), absorbed stellar radiation flux ($F_{\rm ASR}$), outgoing longwave radiation flux ($F_{\rm OLR}$), and surface geothermal heat flux ($F_{\rm surf}$), mantle oxygen fugacity ($f$\ch{O2}) in the melt and solid phases at the surface (bar), total masses of C and H in solid/melt/atmospheric phases (kg), surface partial pressures of atmospheric constituents (bar), atmospheric mean molecular weight ($\mu$), optical transit radius (m), solidification radius\footnote{Defined as the radius within the mantle at which the model-defined critical melt fraction is crossed, in a bottom-up crystallization scenario.} (m), mantle viscosity (Pa\,s), and the surface conductive thermal boundary layer thickness (m).
-If a given model does not compute one of these quantities, its corresponding column should be left blank.
+If a given model does not compute one of these quantities, its corresponding column should be filled with NaN.
+The oxygen fugacity ($f$\ch{O2}) is reported separately for the solid mantle and melt phases, as these may diverge during crystallization.
+The mantle viscosity refers to a characteristic whole-mantle effective value, representative of the bulk rheological state at each timestep.
 Important points which clarify deviations or exceptions compared to the other models should be stored as an accompanying note (see Sect.~\ref{sec:output}).

 Model comparison will be undertaken through two parallel approaches.
 Firstly, we will compare the complete time evolution of all output variables (Table~\ref{tab:out}), focusing on differences at pre-defined points in time (e.g. 10$^4$ years, 10$^5$ years) to enable a comparison between evolutionary and static models.
 Additionally, we will align modeled evolutionary trajectories so that simulations are compared at equivalent points in magma ocean solidification phase space; for example, a comparison is made when the magma ocean is 50\% crystallized, or surface temperature is 1000\,K, whenever that occurs in the time domain.